rails/rails/guides/source/form_helpers.md

 Using Date and Time Form Helpers
 --------------------------------

-If you do not wish to use HTML5 date and time inputs, Rails provides alternative date and time form helpers that render plain select boxes.
-These helpers render a select box for each temporal component (e.g. year, month, day, etc).
+Rails provides alternative date and time form helpers that render plain select boxes.
+The `date_select` helper renders a separate select box for year, month, and day.

 For example, if we have a `@person` model object like:

 ```ruby
 @person = Person.new(birth_date: Date.new(1995, 12, 21))